Magic Makes The Stuff God Happy

 The point is, the West was good at policing the ranks for fanatics, because they had no choice.
 The very real threat from beyond the borders coupled with the fragility of the feudal order meant anyone coloring outside the lines was a mortal threat.
 As the alien threats receded, the need to impose a uniform intellectual order receded with it.
 While it resulted in a great intellectual flourishing in the West, it also let all the fanatics off their leash.
 The result is the West has been convulsed by fanaticism since the Enlightenment.

-That’s how you have to look at radical ideologies like Marxism.
+That is how you must look at radical ideologies like Marxism.
 These theories defy observable reality and imagine something that has never existed.
-There’s simply no way for a sober minded person to accept the idea of the worker’s paradise.
+There is simply no way for a sober-minded person to accept the idea of the worker’s paradise.
 Only a true believer is willing to commit their life to something that has never existed on earth.
 It is the same cognitive tool set that allows someone to think they can appeal directly to God or conjure miracles, simply because they believe.
 The fanatic is the fuel of radicalism.

 To a great degree, this was true for the country as a whole.
 The emotional energy of the crazies, mostly located in the northeast, fueled the expansion across the continent.
 The Indians never stood a chance, not because of technology, but because the pale face was driven by a sense of destiny.
 It powered the northern conquest of the South and the expansion of America into a global power.
 It came with a price.
 Just as Pennsylvania is still dominated by Philadelphia, America remains captive to the Northern crazies.

-That said, geography kept the crazies on their leash into the 20th century, with the exception of the Northern invasion of the South.
+That said, geography kept the crazies on their leash into the 20th century, except for the Northern invasion of the South.
 As technology made it possible for the fanatics to extend their reach into every corner of the country, the threat of nuclear annihilation forced a degree of discipline on the elites.
 With that gone, the fanatics were free to run wild, pulling at every support beam and cable they can find.
-That’s where we find ourselves today.
+That is where we find ourselves today.
 There are no barbarians at the walls, just our own fanatics.

 Death In The Afternoon